 So, enter the bar stool.
 These compact pieces of commercial restaurant furniture first began gaining popularity in America around the 1920s, though they’d long been ensconced in European establishments.
 The first bar stools were utilitarian in nature — made of wood and designed without backs or arm rests, so they could fit into small spaces.
 They served a single purpose, to allow patrons to linger at the bar in comfort where they could part with more of their hard-earned cash without becoming unduly stressed.

 Fortunately, bar stools, like saloons, have improved over the years.
 Today, they’re beautifully designed to fit into even the most upscale establishments and some even have adjustable height capabilities.
-And while some are still minimalist in their design and construction, others are cushy and ornate, made to cradle patrons in lavish comfort as they recline at the bar.
+And while some types of stools are still minimalist in their design and construction, others are cushy and ornate, made to cradle patrons in lavish comfort as they recline at the bar.

-As a restaurant owner, whichever type of bar stool you favor, you’ll find a limitless supply available.
+As a restaurant owner, whichever types of barstools you favor, you’ll find a limitless supply available that complements your décor.
 The key is to match your style of bar stool to the preferences of your most loyal patrons.
 Give the people what they want, and they’ll keep coming back.
 And it all begins and ends with the bar stools you provide.

 8 Popular Styles of Barstools

-Though you could likely find a bar stool out there to fit any specification or purpose, there are several diehard styles that will never go out of fashion.
+Though you could likely find a bar stool out there to fit any specification or purpose, there are several different types that will never go out of fashion.
 Each has its own unique features and design, and some overlap.
 But ultimately, if you’re in the market for bar stools, eight categories will stand out.

 1. Bistro Style Bar Stools

 Bistro bar stools make nice restaurant bar stools because they feature a back.
 This provides more comfortable seating for longer periods of time.
 The bistro-style bar stool does not feature arm rests, which makes it sleek and highly functional.
 It fits well into small dining areas, cafes, and anywhere space in front of the bar is limited.
 Bistro bar stools are traditionally made of wood.
 But today, everything goes.
 You can find simple bistro styles made of traditional wood, bamboo, or metal, and featuring both plain and padded seats designed for many types of counter types.

 2. Stationary Bar Stools